top of page

 Bio

 Daniel Bellegarde, Montreal-based Canadian percussionist of Haitian origin, has been a self-taught musician since 1984.
-He perfected his percussion skills with Yaya Diallo and Georges Rodriguez in Canada, then in France with Cyrille Daumont, Michel Réman and Silvano Michelino.
+He perfected his percussion skills with Yaya Diallo from Mali and Georges Rodriguez from Haiti in Canada, then in France with Cyrille Daumont from Guadeloupe, Michel Réman from Martinique and Silvano Michelino from Brazil and Massimiliano Cangelosi from Italia.
 He has made a name for himself alongside legendary Quebec artist Robert Charlebois, Haitian singer Émeline Michel, Brazilian artists Bïa and Paulo Ramos, and Cirque du Soleil.

 As a freelance musician, he can be heard on over 50 albums as a studio musician, including Daniel Bélanger for Quatre saisons dans le désordre album and Richard Desjardins' Kanasuta album.
 He has worked on some fifteen soundtracks for TV and radio commercials and cinema, including the films Black Soul and Un dimanche à Kigali.